What Is Gemel Yeladim?

 Each fund manager offers multiple investment tracks, called מסלול השקעה (Maslul Hashka'a).
 The main categories are:

 - Stock-heavy (Maniati): 50-80% equities.
 Highest expected returns over 18 years but with more short-term volatility.
-Recommended for children under 12 who have a long time horizon.
+Often used for younger children who have a long time horizon.

 - Balanced (General / Klali): A mix of stocks and bonds, typically 30-50% equities.
 Moderate risk and return.
 The default track for most managers.